 A meta-analysis was considered the most appropriate approach for this study.
-The System for the Unified Management, Assessment, and Review of Information - JBI (SUMARI JBI) guidelines was used by author NA to conduct the meta-analysis of this review.15 First, all data relevant to the prevalence of HIV and STIs in male patients diagnosed with monkeypox were extracted and exported into the SUMARI JBI.
-To assess the point prevalence of HIV and STIs, we used the Freeman-Tukey type arcsine square root transformation to stabilize the variances of the raw proportions.
+The System for the Unified Management, Assessment, and Review of Information -Joanna Briggs Institute (SUMARI JBI) guidelines was used by author N.A. to conduct the meta-analysis of this review [15].
+First, all data relevant to prevalence of HIV and STIs in male patients diagnosed with Monkeypox were extracted and exported into the JBI SUMARI.

+To assess point prevalence of HIV and STIs, we used the Freeman-Tukey type arcsine square root transformation to stabilize the variances of the raw proportions.
 All estimates were weighted and pooled by the inverse variance using a fixed-effect model.
 We then used a random model to account for sampling variation and reported heterogeneity in effect size noted across studies in the fixed-effect model.
-The I2 test statistic and P-values were used to measure the heterogeneity between studies.
-A value of I2 test statistic results of 25%, 50%, and 75% was considered as low, moderate, and high respectively.
+The I2 test statistic and P values were used to measure the heterogeneity between studies.
+A value of I2 test statistic results of 25%, 50% and 75% was considered as low, moderate, and high respectively.